 Of course, since people could run wild surfing on the net, permitted websites were carefully controlled.

 There was one telephone for communal use, which was what my friend had used to call me.
 She told me the leaders didn't prohibit her from talking with her close family members on the outside, like her mother.
-However, she added, now her mother, much as she loved her, was not really her mother anymore, and her mother's destiny was really not much of her concern anymore.
+In fact, her mother was even allowed to visit her.
+However, she added, now her mother, much as she loved her, was not really her mother anymore, and although she enjoyed her visits, her mother's destiny was really not of much concern to her anymore.

 Things would change, of course, she said, if her mother were to decide to join her on the commune.
 But since her mother hadn't made that choice, she still remained in contact with her, out of respect and love, but she had it clear that her true family was the other members of the community.
 The other young ladies in the community were her real sisters, and the older ladies were her new mothers.